i love international moving logo overlay

 • You should pack out-of-season clothes first since you won’t be needing them at the moment.
 Plus, these belongings may have already been in boxes somewhere deep in your closet.

-• Packing up rarely-used dishes and china comes next since you won’t be throwing a large fancy party while in the home switching process.
-When it comes to these items, make sure you label the boxes as fragile.
+• Packing up rarely-used dishes and china comes next since you won’t be throwing a large fancy party while in the home-switching process.
+When it comes to dishes, make sure you label the boxes as fragile.

 • While you are finishing up some non-packing related tasks, you could always gather small items scattered all over your home.